Best dehumidifiers - 9 models tried, tested and recommended by us

 There is a huge range of dehumidifiers on the market from a host of different brands.
 We sifted through countless models in our research to find the most effective, efficient, and reliable – then tested our shortlist.

 First, we assessed customer reviews from retail sites and reviews from other experts around the internet.
-Then we investigated specific brands and the ranges they offer, looking for their specialisms, gauging their reputation, and sizing up customer satisfaction.
+Then we investigated specific brands and the ranges they offer, looking for their specialisms, gauging their reputation, and sizing up customer satisfaction is how we test dehumidifiers to say they are the best.

 To ascertain how effective each dehumidifier model proved we looked at: